Justin Miller (baseball, born 1977): Texas Rangers

 Miller signed a minor league contract with the Texas Rangers April 29.
 He was later released by the Rangers on June 6, 2011.

 Return to Dodgers

 On July 4, 2011, Miller signed a minor league contract with the Los Angeles Dodgers.
 He pitched in three games for the Albuquerque Isotopes, walking four and allowing two runs in 1 2/3 innings for a 10.80 ERA.
 He was released on July 25.

 Death

 Miller was found dead in his Palm Harbor home on June 26, 2013.
 A cause of death was not announced.
 Miller had two sons, and had been married to Jessica for 15 years.

 Tattoos

 Miller was known for his many tattoos.
+He got his first tattoo at 16 years old and, in 2004, said he hoped to have his whole body covered eventually.
 In a move sometimes called the "Justin Miller Rule", Major League Baseball told Miller that he had to wear a long-sleeved shirt under his jersey whenever he was playing because hitters complained about being "distracted" by Miller's sleeve tattoos.